bourquep/weewx-me.teo/README.md

 If the latter approach is used, please be aware that the observation and unit labels will still be displayed according to the settings in `weewx.conf`.

+## Contributing

+If you want to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License

 WeeWX-Me.teo is licensed under the GNU Public License v3.
 This means you are free to use, modify and redistribute this